mirgow/CS205ParallelImaging/README.md

 -   Testing was carried out on AWS Computing Platform, specifically on one g3.8xlarge instance, consisting of 2 NVIDIA Tesla M60 GPUs.
 32 cores (threads in parallel).
 -   Hybrid Parallel Processing Framework: OpenCV CUDA multi-GPU use + OpenMP.
 (Hybrid distributed and shared-memory application)
-    -   OpenCV CUDA module allows the optimization of code through GPUs, and with `cv::cuda::setDevice` the partitioning of different sections of code into separate GPUs.
-All usage of multiple GPUs has to be hardcoded/specified in the code.
-In our case, that would be either applying `cv::cuda::setDevice(0)` or `cv::cuda::setDevice(1)` before a chunk of code to tell the module to copy over information and carry out operations on either the first or second GPU on our 2-GPU g3.8xlarge instance.
+    -   OpenCV CUDA module allows the optimization of code through GPUs, and a special array of functions to speedup implementation.
+All usage of GPUs has to be hardcoded/specified in the code.
+In our case, that would be initializing a GpuMat instance with `cv::cuda::GpuMat` before a chunk of code to tell the module to copy over information and carry out operations on the GPU on our 2-GPU g3.8xlarge instance.
 This is the distributed-memory part of our application, as we are forced to copy over information from CPU to the GPU.
     -   OpenMP then enables us to optimize the code in the massive multi-threading environment of GPUs.
 Employing `#pragma` statements in the code and specifying thread count greatly speeds up operations along both GPUs.
 This is the shared-memory aspect of our model, as OpenMP is applied as multi-threading on one node/GPU, and all the memory is contained in the GPU.
--

 ### Software Specs